Sarah Nolet co-founded Australia’s first dedicated agrifood tech venture capital fund, Tenacious Ventures

 Complex systems, incentive design, user-centric, farmer-friendly

-Which climate tech innovations are you most excited about?
+Which greentech innovations are you most excited about?

 Do you have a favourite quote?

 My grandad used to say, ‘the unexamined life is not worth living,’ but then he’d follow it up with…‘and ignorance is bliss.’